dginst/dginst.github.io/_pages/privacy.md

 ## About privacy on other web sites

 This web site may contain links to other web sites.
-Some of those web sites may be operated by by third parties.
+Some of those web sites may be operated by third parties.
 We provide the links for your convenience, but we do not review, control, or monitor the privacy practices of web sites operated by others.